Azure/PSDocs.Azure/templates/acr/v1/README.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
-registryName   | Yes      | Required.
-The name of the container registry. location       | No       | Optional.
-The location to deploy the container registry. registrySku    | No       | Optional.
-The container registry SKU. tags           | No       | Optional.
-Tags to apply to the resource.
+registryName   | Yes      | The name of the container registry. location       | No       | The location to deploy the container registry. registrySku    | No       | The container registry SKU. tags           | Yes      | Tags to apply to the resource.

 ### registryName

 ![Parameter Setting](https://img.shields.io/badge/parameter-required-orange?style=flat-square)

-Required.
 The name of the container registry.

 ### location

 ![Parameter Setting](https://img.shields.io/badge/parameter-optional-green?style=flat-square)

-Optional.
 The location to deploy the container registry.

 - Default value: `[resourceGroup().location]`